nwjs/node/BUILDING.md

 are provided.
 However, tests in our infrastructure only run on WoW64.
 Furthermore, compiling on x86 Windows is currently considered Experimental and may not be possible.

+<em id="fn7">7</em>: The default FreeBSD 12.0 compiler is Clang 6.0.1, but
+FreeBSD 12.1 upgrades to 8.0.1.
+Other Clang/LLVM versions are provided via the system's package manager, including Clang 9.0.

 ### Supported toolchains